KatarzynaReluga/causalSAE/README.md

 code are available in the directory [reluga2025_results](https://github.com/KatarzynaReluga/causalSAE/tree/main/simulations/reluga2025_results).

-Alongside the R files and Bash scripts, the directory includes:
+Alongside the R files and Shell scripts, the directory includes:

 1. Additional algorithms to be added to the R package [SuperLearner](https://github.com/ecpolley/SuperLearner/tree/master),